FRAUD AND IRREGULARITIES /

 The Fraud and Irregularities / Compliance Hotline is a support process within our organizational compliance program.

-For the purpose of this hotline, fraud and irregularities include activities that are:
+For the purpose of the hotline and other reporting methods covered here, fraud and irregularities include activities that are:

 - misappropriation of assets;